ethereum-optimism/axos/docs/src/derivation.md

 _Aside: visit [optimism.io][opio] for a detailed walkthrough of the differences between OP Mainnet pre and post-bedrock._

 ## Derivation

 The derivation pipeline is one of the key components of a [rollup][rollup].

-At a high level, the derivation pipeline reads blocks from the consensus layer (for example Ethereum Mainnet, or "L1"), and outputs canonical rollup blocks (aka "L2" blocks).
+At a high level, the derivation pipeline reads blocks from the data availability layer (for example Ethereum Mainnet, or "L1"), and outputs canonical rollup blocks (aka "L2" blocks).
 Each L1 block maps to a set of L2 blocks, called the [sequencing epoch][se].
 Since this set of L2 blocks are mapped to a single epoch, the associated L1 block number is used as an identifier called the [epoch number][en].

 Since the size of transaction batches cannot be compressed entirely to fit